 Member states of the European Union

-Here are the list of countries that do not recognize chess as a sport:
+Here is the list of countries that do not recognize chess as a sport:

 - United Kingdom